• Skip to primary navigation

 Easy instructions

-butter and sweetener creamed in large bowl
+butter and sweetener creamed in large bowl.

 Step #1: Whisk together the dry ingredients.
+Set aside.

-I love this tutorial on How To Soften Butter Quickly from Sally’s Baking Addiction to get the butter to room temperature.
+Tip: I love this tutorial on How To Soften Butter Quickly from Sally’s Baking Addiction to get the butter to room temperature.
 I prefer to use grass-fed butter, but non-dairy butter will also work.

-liquid ingredients in large bowl
+liquid ingredients in large bowl.

 Step #3: Beat in the eggs.

 It may seem like a lot of eggs, but that’s the nature of coconut flour – it requires lots of eggs.
 The eggs provide structure, moisture, and richness.
-And the 3 extra egg whites make the cake extra light and airy.
+And the three extra egg whites make the cake extra light and airy.

 💭Tip: Be sure to use unsweetened, non-dairy milk because traditional milk is a bit high in carbs.

-cake batter in large bowl
+cake batter in large bowl.

-Step #4: Beat the wet ingredients into the dry.
+Step #5: Beat the wet ingredients into the dry.
 The batter will be slightly thick and lumpy, but this is fine.

-2 round baked cakes in pans
+2 round baked cakes in pans.

-frosted cake on cake plate with rosemary
+frosted cake on cake plate with rosemary.

-It's a gorgeous rustic and chic style that looks difficult, but the tutorial will make even the most cake decorating challenged person able to master it!
+It's a gorgeous rustic and chic style that looks difficult, but the tutorial will make even the most cake-decorating-challenged person able to master it!

 Storage instructions

-It can also be frozen!
-To freeze, place the cake on a sheet pan, uncovered, and freeze until solid.
+• Freeze: Place the cake on a sheet pan, uncovered, and freeze until solid.
 Then, wrap it in several layers of plastic wrap and foil and freeze for 2 to 3 months.

 Top tips

-• Refrigerate cake after frosting.
+• Refrigerate the cake after frosting.
 After the cake is frosted, place it in the fridge for 1 hour.
 This allows time for the cake and frosting to re-set.
 It will also ensure clean slices without crumbs.

 • A word of caution: not all coconut flours are the same!
 Some brands are much more absorbent than others.
 Because of this, I only recommend using Bob's Red Mill, Besti, or Arrowhead Mills.
-These are the 2 brands I know will work.
+These are the two brands I know will work.

 • To get the butter room temperature, I love this tutorial on How To Soften Butter Quickly from Sally’s Baking Addiction.

-If you’ve tried this Low-Carb Keto Gingerbread Cake or any other recipe on the blog please let me know in the comments below!
+If you’ve tried this Low-Carb Keto Gingerbread Cake or any other recipe on the blog, please let me know in the comments below!

 Craving more?
 FOLLOW ME on Pinterest, Instagram, Facebook, YouTube, or E-Mail to find more delicious food!